Gnoled5660/Blinky-Board/README.md

 The next step was to assign the footprints.
 After assigning them, I needed to actually wire them.
 Since this is a two layer PCB, it was either first layer or second layer.
 I tried to organize the wires but it felt impossible.
 In the end, I managed to wire everything.
 However, it looks super chaotic to me.
 I will try and do better next time!
 Some 3D models were not available in KiCad which is why, I had to download them from a website.

+I added a bunch of memes on the board, so that it doesn't look empty.
+It looks really cool to me with all the prints on the board.

 <img width="652" height="622" alt="Bildschirmfoto 2026-05-29 um 20 34 48" src="https://github.com/user-attachments/assets/24a81c54-9add-410d-9040-c909b12d150b" />